PaloAltoNetworks/GPSkillets/pre_logon_set/README.md

 GlobalProtect configured per the Remote Access VPN with Pre-Logon [Quick Config](https://docs.paloaltonetworks.com/globalprotect/9-0/globalprotect-admin/globalprotect-quick-configs/remote-access-vpn-with-pre-logon.html), with the following changes:

+- Default interfaces are swapped: interface ethernet1/1 is l3-untrust, ethernet1/2 is l3-trust.
 - A root CA is generated on the firewall, and is used to generate a self-signed cert for the GlobalProtect portal and a shared machine certificate that needs to be distributed to clients.
 - Client connection method has been changed from *on-demand* to *always-on*.